blueavenue/forknote-pool/README.md

 ### Pool-Running

-- Please start first the dameon and simplewallet to create a new pool address.
+- Please start first the dameon and simplewallet to create a new pool address (switch with command screen).
 Add the pool address to your pool config.json.
+Then type: killall screen  and follow these instruction:
 ```
  Go to your user/coin (e.g. /home/user/yourcoin)
  Type Screen and then: